CS171/Homework_instructions/week-08/hw/week-08_hw.md

 ### Design Critique (2 points):

 For the coding portion, you had to write a legend for the map.
-As mentioned in the lab, there are two routes you can choose: You can either chpose a continuous color scale or discrete color steps .
+As mentioned in the lab, there are two routes you can choose: You can either choose a continuous color scale or discrete color steps .
 There's a big debate in the field when to use one color solution over the other.
 Read the following two articles ([Article one](https://www.axismaps.com/guide/univariate/choropleth/#:~:text=You%20can%20use%20a%20choropleth,could%20conceptually%20measure%20the%20phenomena
 ), [Article Two](https://policyviz.com/2017/11/02/choosing-map-bins/)) and reflect what scale would